Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What are the signs and symptoms of teething?

-The most common signs of teething are when your child sucks, chews, or bites his fingers, toys, or other objects.
-He may also have any of the following:
+The most common signs of teething are when your child sucks, chews, or bites his or her fingers, toys, or other objects.
+He or she may also have any of the following:

 - Drooling or a face rash